 - Place a serving size piece on each plate and drizzle it with sauce.
 Top the salmon with scallions and chia seeds.

-This Whisky Glazed Salmon recipe calls for marinating the salmon in an unbelievably yummy combination of brown sugar, vanilla, bourbon, soy, ginger, lemon, onions, and garlic.
+In this delicious glazed salmon recipe, the fillets are marinated in an unbelievably yummy combination of brown sugar, vanilla, bourbon, soy, ginger, lemon, onions, and garlic.
 It’s easy to make and you’ll become a fish lover for sure if you aren’t already.
 You don’t have to use expensive bourbon either unless you want to drink some with it.
 LOL

 This will sound very scientific but salmon contains small bioactive protein molecules that provide support for joint cartilage, insulin balance, and control of digestive tract inflammation.